dexorder-trade/contract/Readme.md

 allows for a smoother user experience when upgrading to new versions.
 Any change to a vault's delegate contract will require an approval signature from the vault owner, but this process is not implemented yet.
-We are receptive to a non-upgradable model where assets must be explicitly transferred from an old vault to a new one, but currently do not believe that would really presents a significant security improvement over an explicit upgrade signature from every user.
+We are receptive to a non-upgradable model where assets must be explicitly transferred from an old vault to a new one, but currently do not believe that would really present a significant security improvement over an explicit upgrade signature from every user.

 Overflow checking is now built-in to Solidity 0.8.x.
 We have *copied* Uniswap dependencies into our